-The extent to which the activities are designed in an accessible and inclusive way and are open to participants with diverse backgrounds and abilities.
+The extent to which the balanced representation of participants in terms of countries and gender is respected and the activities are designed in an accessible and inclusive way and are open to participants with diverse backgrounds and abilities.

 In line with the inclusion dimension of the Programme, this element highlights the importance of involving participants with fewer opportunities in project activities.
-The expert should consider this element very carefully by taking into account the proposed activities and how organisations have designed them in an accessible and inclusive way.
-Experts should also consider if the applicant organisations have used the opportunities they have to involve this target group (e.g. when defining the way participants will be selected), as well as participants with different background and abilities.
+The expert should consider how organisations have designed the proposed activities in an accessible and inclusive way.
+The expert should also consider if the applicant organisations have used the opportunities they have to involve participants with diverse backgrounds and abilities (e.g. when defining the way participants will be selected).
+Furthermore, the Programme strives for geographical and gender balance.
+The expert should take this angle into consideration when assessing the composition of the groups of participants involved in the project.